NataliaLKB/learn-git-basics/README.md

 ![fork button on github](./img/fork.png)

 On your local machine, please make sure you have git installed.

-If you are using a mac, please install with brew.
+If you are using a mac, the easiest thing is to install git with [Homebrew](http://brew.sh/).
+Want to learn more about Homebrew?
+Check out this [tutorial](http://computers.tutsplus.com/tutorials/homebrew-demystified-os-xs-ultimate-package-manager--mac-44884).

 Windows use http://git-scm.com/download/win. and Linux install using these instructions http://git-scm.com/download/linux.

 <a name="getting-started" id="getting-started"></a>